 I love the hot and cold interplay of the warm roasted squash paired with chilled crisp apples, chewy dried fruit, and chilled goat cheese.
 It has that really fun contrast in temperatures that you might find in molten lava cake or warm apple pie served a la mode with cold vanilla bean ice cream.
 It keeps the interest factor high in each bite to have those contrasts in temperatures, textures, and flavors.
 Which for me is an essential component for me to not burn out on salads!

 You can pick up candied walnuts at most stores right off of the shelf.
 But I am kind of a sucker for the homemade variety.
-So next week, I’m going to do a quick little how-to on making your own candied nuts or seeds at home.
-So for those of you do-it-yourself-ers out there who love a good homemade hack to save you some of your hard-earned cash, stay tuned for that little 4-ingredient recipe coming your way soon.
+Especially these Maple Glazed Walnuts.
+So for those of you do-it-yourself-ers out there who love a good homemade hack to save you some of your hard-earned cash, be sure to check out that easy recipe too.

 In the meantime, I am making my packing list for the long weekend.
 My parents have never been to Yosemite before and we are SO stoked to be taking them on their first tour through the park.